Batch '81: Themes and allusions

-The film is generally viewed as an allegory of the Martial Law era of President Ferdinand Marcos, the microcosm of the fraternity mirroring the macrocosm of Philippine society at the time.
-In the context of the national discourse of the period, film scholar Patrick Campos writes "by the film's end one would have witnesses the characteristic violence that attends fascism, blind obedience, and irrational conformity."
+The film is generally viewed as an allegory of the martial law era of President Ferdinand Marcos, the microcosm of the fraternity mirroring the macrocosm of Philippine society at the time.
+In the context of the national discourse of the period, film scholar Patrick Campos writes that "by the film's end, one would have witnessed the characteristic violence that attends fascism, blind obedience, and irrational conformity."
 Director Mike de Leon, on the occasion of the premier of the digitally restored version of the film, recounted:

 Musical performance

-De Leon has said that the film is meant to depict two types of fraternities: the AKO fraternity following the philosophy of the fascists, while the SOS fraternity more akin to anarchists.
-This is best realized in the musical presentations of the fraternities.
-The AKO fraternity perform in drag songs from the Nazi Germany-set musical Cabaret.
+De Leon has said that the film is meant to depict two types of fraternities: the AKO fraternity following the philosophy of the fascists, while the SOS fraternity is more akin to anarchists.
+This is best realized in the performances of the fraternities at the inter-fraternity talent show.
+The AKO fraternity performs in drag songs from the Nazi Germany-set musical Cabaret.
 Meanwhile, the SOS fraternity, dressed as Alex and his droogs from Stanley Kubrick's A Clockwork Orange, perform an original rock composition "Upakan '81" while attacking a life-sized dummy.
 The detail of the dummy being beaten up was cut by the Board of Censors for Motion Pictures for the original Philippine theatrical release.